vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

                                                      userId:@"<user id>"];
 ```

-The _Application Key_ is obtained from the [Sinch Developer Dashboard - Apps](https://portal.sinch.com/#/apps).
-The _User ID_ should uniquely identify the user on the particular device.
+* The _Application Key_ is obtained from the [Sinch Developer Dashboard - Apps](https://portal.sinch.com/#/apps).
+* The _User ID_ should uniquely identify the user on the particular device.
+* (The term _Ocra_ in the hostname `ocra.api.sinch.com` is just the name for the Sinch API that the SDK clients target)

 ## Specifying Capabilities